Nitsua28/Bart-Substation/README.md

 ---

 ## 1. Description
-The CO2 control panel gives the new hires at BART the ability to simulate various situations.
-They are allowed to put the electricity breakers in a remote/local state as well as being able to trip/reset them.
+The Virtual CO2 control panel gives the new hires at BART the ability to simulate various situations in order to prevent real life fires on site.
+The electricity breakers can be put in a remote/local state to be able to access them remotely or locally on the panel itself and this app has the ability to simulate that.
+You can simulate opening and closing control switches depending on which are already open or not and trip/reset the lockout relays.
+This App also simulates an Overcurrent for a control switch.
 It also alerts the trainee when the panel is in a dangerous state.
 ...